Back to blog

 Does the resveratrol in red wine activate sirtuins?

 Red wine contains resveratrol, but in very low amounts - between 0.5 and 3 mg per glass.
-Studies showing SIRT1 activation use 150-500 mg/day doses of supplemental resveratrol.
-Drinking wine for the resveratrol makes no biological sense: the alcohol damages more pathways than resveratrol can repair at that dose.
-EGCG from green tea is more accessible as a dietary source of sirtuin activators.
+Studies showing SIRT1 modulation usually use 150-500 mg/day doses of supplemental resveratrol.
+Drinking wine for the resveratrol makes no biological sense: the alcohol damages more pathways than resveratrol can support at that dose.
+EGCG from green tea is a more accessible dietary polyphenol linked to these pathways.

 When should I consult a doctor about sirtuins?